Venka03/Blackjack/README.md

 Each card has its value:
 - cards from 2 to 10 of any suit has value as its number;
 - Jack, Queen, King has value 10;
-- Ace has value either 1 or 11.<br>
+- Ace has value either 1 or 11.

 User loses if:
 - user get more than 21;
-- dealer has more or equal amount of points;<br>
+- dealer has more or equal amount of points.

 User wins if:
 - user has more points than dealer;
 - dealer has more points than 21 when user's not exceeding 21.